Are you vulnerable to union organizing?

 With SMART goals, the employee performance review can be made more relevant, more meaningful to the employee, and more motivating.
 You can make SMART goals even SMART-ER, though, by adding a couple of more steps.

-Projections has the knowledge, expertise, and resources you need to develop a strong performance review process from beginning to end that strengthens employee engagement.
-Setting goals and conducting performance reviews should not be something employees dread.
-Rather it's a chance to make sure your team members are heard and valued, and in the process, your organization becomes more adaptable and able to thrive in the future.
+IRI Consultants and our team of experts have the knowledge, expertise, and resources you need to develop a strong performance review process from beginning to end that strengthens employee engagement.
+Setting work goals and conducting performance reviews should not be something employees dread.
+Rather it's a chance to make sure your team members are heard and valued, and reaffirm that you are invested in their professional lives.
+In the process, your organization becomes more adaptable and able to thrive in the future.